-Causes include intrinsic sinus node and AV nodal disease, or extrinsic influences, which may be reversible.
+Causes include intrinsic sinus node, AV nodal, and His-Purkinje disease, or extrinsic influences, which may be reversible.

 Common symptoms include syncope, fatigue, and dizziness; however, the patient may be asymptomatic.

 Evaluation involves determining the association of symptoms with heart rate and an assessment of underlying cardiovascular conditions.
-ECG is the diagnostic test of choice.
+A 12-lead ECG and/or a heart monitor are the diagnostic tests of choice.

 Patients with a reversible cause may not require long-term therapy; however, patients with non-reversible causes may require an implantable pacemaker with or without a defibrillator.
 Urgent treatment may include temporary pacing and drug interventions.